entelecheia/lecture/book/lectures/aiart/dalle1.md

 ### Decoder

-A GPT-3 like transformer decoder consumes a sequence of text tokens and (optional) image tokens (here a single image token with id 42) and produces a continuation of an image (here the next image token with id 1369)
+DALL-E's decoder is a GPT-3-like transformer that takes a sequence of text tokens and optional image tokens as input, understands their relationships, and generates a visual representation of the input text by producing a continuation or completion of the image.

 ```{figure} ../figs/aiart/dalle1/aiart_1_dalle1_decoder.png
 ---